‘I’m a hostage’: New video messages may shed light on fate of Princess Latifa, Dubai ruler’s daughter

 “I have been here ever since, for more than a year, in solitary confinement.
-No access to medical help, no trial, no charge, nothing,” the 35-year-old says at another point in one of the videos.
+No access to medical help, no trial, no charge, nothing,” the 35-year-old says at another point in the footage.
 “Every day I am worried about my safety, and the police threaten me that I will never see the sun again.
 I am not safe here.”

 Latifa says the videos were shot in the bathroom of a villa, as it was the only room in the compound with a lock.
-The footage was aired Tuesday by BBC Panorama, who said Latifa’s friend and former capoeira martial arts instructor Tiina Jauhiainen had helped get a cellphone to the Dubai royal so that she could communicate.
+The footage was aired Tuesday by BBC Panorama.
+The BBC said Latifa’s friend and former capoeira martial arts instructor Tiina Jauhiainen had helped get a cellphone to the Dubai royal so that she could communicate.

 Her friends say that Latifa has stopped sending secret video messages of late and that the United Nations must investigate, according to BBC Panorama.